es-shims/Math.sinh/README.md

 [![npm badge][npm-badge-png]][package-url]

+> :warning: This package is not published on `npm`, because it depends on https://github.com/es-shims/Math.expm1 which is not published yet.

 An ESnext spec-compliant `Math.sinh` shim/polyfill/replacement that works as far down as ES3.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
 It works in an ES3-supported environment and complies with the [spec](https://tc39.es/ecma262/#sec-map-objects).